 - System handling 1,000+ users: A server and a database, the basics of any system design.

 - System handling 1,000 - 10,000 users: Several servers.
 The use of load balancing to distribute high levels of traffic.
 The use of leader-follower replication to stop potential failure points.

 - System handling 100,000+ users: CDNs and caches designed to lower latency and rate-limiting to avert potential abuse.
 It may be bested to break monolithic architecture into microservices at this point.

-- System handling 1 million users: It may now be necessary to use database sharding and more advanced replication strategies such as leaderless replication to account for such large amounts of user data.
+- System handling 1 million users: It may now be necessary to use database sharding and more advanced replication strategies, such as leaderless replication, to account for large amounts of user data.